Spices and Macro Critters with a Liveaboard in the Banda Sea (Maluku Spices islands):

 Geography of the Region:

 While there are island chains on the edges of the Banda Sea, it holds an extremely “maritime” feel to it with immense stretches of dark blue water.
-Inside the midriff of the Banda Sea there are not many generally tiny islets standing out of the water from the tremendous profundities, with the following outcrop numerous miles away.
+Inside the midriff of the Banda Sea, there are not many generally tiny islets standing out of the water from the tremendous profundities, with the following outcrop numerous miles away.

-The geography of the island is a diver’s dream: to the other side inclines or dividers shrouded in a heap of hard and delicate corals, immense barrel wipes and other benthic living things encompassed by billows of reef fish – to the opposite side the dark blue of the Banda Sea – a profundity from which fabulous pelagic ocean animals are probably going to ascend from underneath.
+The geography of the island is a diver’s dream: to the other side inclines or dividers shrouded in a heap of hard and delicate corals, immense barrel wipes, and other benthic living things encompassed by billows of reef fish – to the opposite side the dark blue of the Banda Sea – a profundity from which fabulous pelagic ocean animals are probably going to ascend from underneath.

 The uniqueness of the sea:

 One of the fundamental goals of this journey are experiences with schools of fishes and jacks, barracudas, Spanish mackerels, yet additionally, unique shark species – grey reef, silky, silvertip, thresher, and the occasional tiger shark has been spotted.
-But the main attraction and uniqueness of this place are the hammerhead sharks – on a significant number of various areas off the atolls and islands we have discovered favored spots for tutoring hammerheads.
+But the main attraction and uniqueness of this place are the hammerhead sharks – on a significant number of various areas of the atolls and islands we have discovered favored spots for tutoring hammerheads.

 Muck Diving and Macro Critters:

 Many dives are dedicated to the search for pelagic.
-This makes this trip unique for this a part of the planet – there’s still much macrofauna to be found on most dives (it remains Indonesia, after all), but this is not an itinerary specifically for macro photographers – apart from the notable exception of the mating mandarin fish in Banda Neira, the muck dives of Ambon Bay and the critters’ paradise of Alor.
+This makes this trip unique for this part of the planet – there’s still much macrofauna to be found on most dives (it remains Indonesia, after all), but this is not an itinerary specifically for macro photographers – apart from the notable exception of the mating mandarin fish in Banda Neira, the muck dives of Ambon Bay and the critters’ paradise of Alor.
 Talking of unique: how about the day spent diving around Manuk, a volcano that breaches the surface and whose slopes serve as habitat for sea snakes in large numbers.

 The first Spice Island:

-All in all, this trip are often the trip of a lifetime, with an opportunity for unforgettable encounters and moments both above and below the waves of the Banda Sea – a stunning place with a certain “off the beaten track” appeal, produce the most impressive “Spices & Snakes” cruise.
+All in all, this trip are often the trip of a lifetime, with an opportunity for unforgettable encounters and moments both above and below the waves of the Banda Sea – a stunning place with a certain “off the beaten track” appeal, that produce the most impressive “Spices & Snakes” cruise.

-The Banda area offers a good variety of dive sites, from the volcanic rock at Pohon Miring to the black sand in Banda’s harbor, muck diving with flying gurnards spreading their electric blue wings, nervously moving sea moth, nudibranchs and the mandarin fish, which are seen in many places around the harbor of Banda Neira.
+The Banda area offers a good variety of dive sites, from the volcanic rock at Pohon Miring to the black sand in Banda’s harbor, muck diving with flying gurnards spreading their electric blue wings, nervously moving sea moth, nudibranchs, and the mandarin fish, which are seen in many places around the harbor of Banda Neira.

 The Intensity of marine life in this Bay is unrivaled; with a combination of nutrients pushed into this large bay with lots of small coves where critters can benefit from the passing currents but are still protected by sheltered waters.
-A unique combination creates conditions that nourish an incredible ecosystem that makes this bay one of the richest and interesting places to dive.
+A unique combination creates conditions that nourish an incredible ecosystem that makes this bay one of the richest and most interesting places to dive.
 Ambon Bay is also famous for weird species like the Psychedelic Frogfish; right here at a dive site named the twilight zone, where many different kinds of moray eel, sea moth, ribbon eel, stonefish take habitat too.
-The Ambon shipwreck, a Dutch cargo vessel that sunk during 1950s, is also a very photogenic site and teeming with life.
+The Ambon shipwreck, a Dutch cargo vessel that sunk during the 1950s, is also a very photogenic site and teeming with life.

 Komba is an active volcano in the Flores Sea with the smell of sulfur in the air when you are nearby.
 You’ll find sheer walls and ridges all around the island with black volcanic sandy slopes up in the shallows.
-Colorful walls with soft coral, sea fans and encrusting sponges, lots of reef fish along the walls and out in the blue there’s a good chance for bigger stuff like dogtooth tunas, mackerels, jacks, rays, turtles and reef sharks.
+Colorful walls with soft coral, sea fans and encrusting sponges, lots of reef fish along the walls, and out in the blue there’s a good chance for bigger stuff like dogtooth tunas, mackerels, jacks, rays, turtles, and reef sharks.
 Another highlight of Komba is the regular eruptions, which turn the night sky into a spectacular natural firework display that can be witnessed from a safe distance.